eventide-project/entity-store-postgres-test/README.md

 # entity_store-postgres

-Store of entities that are projected from streams
+Exercise of store of entities that are projected from streams stored in Postgres

 ## License